-- 15% lower net savings due to a change in the net-to-gross factors (increased free-ridership, less participant behavior spillover, and less non-participant like spillover). - Majority of participation, energy, & demand savings are from standard CFLs. - 15% of net savings due to ~73,000 coupons for new LED measures
+- 15% lower net savings due to a 15% lower net savings due to a change in the net-to gross factors (increased free-ridership, less participant behavior spillover, and less non-participant like spillover). - Majority of participation, energy, & demand savings are from standard CFLs. - 15% of net savings due to ~73,000 coupons for new LED measures